hm-lang/core/proposals/README.md

 TODO: can we use an `um` internally inside `do`?

 ```
-# functions seem a bit cumbersome; we should just be able to return a `forLoop`

 TODO:
 Probably could rewire conditionals to accept an additional "argument", something like
 a `Then` that can have a namespace for nesting purposes.